-He is survived by a son, Jacob H. Cramer III of Virginia; three daughters, Margaret L. Frederick of Kent, Washington, Carolyn M. Budwick of Kenosha, Wisconsin and Naomi Copes of Zion; 12 grandchildren; 21 great-grandchildren; a brother Robert Cramer of Anaheim, CA; four sisters, Hazel Cramer of Virginia, Nina Arthalony of Chandlerville, Dorothy Stratman of Grand Blane, MI and Betty Middendorf of Quincy; 18 nieces and nephews.
+He is survived by a son, Jacob H. Cramer III of Virginia; three daughters, Margaret L. Frederick of Kent, Washington, Carolyn M. Budwick of Kenosha, Wisconson and Naomi Copes of Zion; 12 grandchildren; 21 great-grandchildren; a brother Robert Cramer of Anaheim, CA; four sisters, Hazel Cramer of Virginia, NIna Arthalony of Chandlerville, Dorothy Stratman of Grand Blane, MI and Betty Middendorf of Quincy; 18 nieces and nephews.

 He was preceded in death by his parents; a brother, Henry E, Cramer; and two sisters, Rosemary Cramer, in infancy and Pauline W. Devine.

 He was a retired electrician and a member of the I. B. E. W. local of Waukegan.
 He attended Virginia schools and graduated from Great Lakes Bible Institute in Zion and was a member of Philadelphia Church of Chicago.

 Funeral services were held at 1;00 p.m.
 Wednesday at the Massie-Buchanan Funeral Home in Virginia with the Rev. Dan Spruell officiating.
 Eulogy was given by the Rev. William Bastian and Vocalist was Donna Bastian.

 Pallbearers were David Budwick, Jason Copes, Royce Middendorf, E. J. Cramer, Jacob Cramer III and Walter Lyles.